jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `timeout` attribute of the `process-state-listener` resource of the `core-management` subsystem
 Can you get the timeout attribute of the myProcessStateListener process-state-listener resource of the core-management subsystem ?
 Can you get the timeout attribute of the myProcessStateListener process state listener resource of the core management subsystem ?
+## syntax of the operation to get the `jca` subsystem
+Can you get the jca subsystem?
+Can you get the jca?
+Can you retrieve all the attributes of the jca subsystem?
 ## syntax of the operation to get the `enabled` attribute of the `bean-validation` `bean-validation` resource of the `jca` subsystem
 Can you get the enabled attribute of the myBeanValidation bean-validation myBeanValidation bean-validation resource of the jca subsystem ?
 Can you get the enabled attribute of the myBeanValidation bean validation myBeanValidation bean validation resource of the jca subsystem ?